jylisadoney/intro-excel/5-create.md

 * Left click the picture of the `Bar Chart`
 * Left click `2-D Clustered Column` (option 1)

-Right away, we see that this chart is a **mess** and the visualization is confusing.

-`But we can fix it!`
+Right away, we see that this chart is a **mess** and the visualization is confusing -- but we can fix it!

-## Edit the Data in a Bar Chart
+## Edit the data in a bar chart

 Since we only want to compare sales from Q1 and Q2, we aren't interested in the Total Sales or the Hire Date.